 - Our Black Studies team have links with some of the most respected academics in the field, including Patricia Hill Collins, Kimberlé Crenshaw, Gus John, Hazel Garby, Barnor Hesse and Joan Anim-Addo.

 - Professor Kehinde Andrews was named as one of the 100 Great Black Britons in 2020

 - We work alongside a lot of important social organisations, who help shape our course.
 These include the Black Studies Association, the Race and Ethnicity Group, and Unmuted.

 - Don't meet the entry criteria?
 Our Foundation Year courses offer a route to a full undergraduate degree at a lower entry tariff.

 - You will also get the opportunity to transform your experience with us into a global one, with a variety of exciting possibilities open to you.
-This ranges from our successful international travel scholarships scheme, through which you can spend a summer working for a charitable organisation overseas, to one of our many overseas study exchange programmes.
 Our international exchange opportunities could also see you spend some of your second term at an institution in the USA.

 - As a student on one of our undergraduate degrees, you will be able to benefit from our Graduate+ initiative.
 This three-year award course enables you to gain award levels for all the extra-curricular activities you undertake so that you can stand out from the crowd on graduation.